 SAR accepts applications for this fellowship from writers indigenous to the United States or Canada.
 Though applicants are asked to specify their affiliated tribe or nation on the Proposal Cover sheet, applicants do not need to provide a copy of their CIB or tribal enrollment card.
 Applicants must be at least 18 years of age by the application deadline.
 There is no upper age limit.

 How to Apply

 Application materials must be submitted using our online application system.
-The deadline for applications is the second Monday of January each year.
 Only fully completed applications that adhere to SAR’s guidelines and deadlines will be considered.
 All proposal components should be in 12-point type with at least 1-inch margins on all sides.